 We eat this at room temperature, you can definitely warm this up in the microwave.
 This is a tea time snack, we would have this during tea time with a nice cup of Ceylon ginger tea.
 It’s like how people would have cookies with their cuppa, we eat pancakes with our cuppa 🙂

 Yes, that’s how we do it normally. we would make this ahead of time and keep it for us to snack whenever we want to but, believe me, it wouldn’t last a long time, because they are ultra-delicious.

 What type of sweetners are used for Sri Lankan pancakes?

-Now the traditional method will include either pol pani made using, jaggery ( a block of hard sugar which is derived from a palm tree) or kithul pain (this is the liquid version of the jaggery).
+Now the traditional method will include either pol pani made using jaggery ( A block of hard sugar which is derived from a palm tree) or kithul pani (This is the liquid version of the jaggery).
 But since living abroad, we don’t have access to all these products unless we go to a special Sri Lankan grocery store, so I have substituted the ingredients with muscovado sugar to bring the same taste.